-If you can drive a manual transmission car, you’ve already got a head start on being a drummer.
+If you can drive a stick shift, you’ve already got a head start on being a drummer.
 Both acts require similar hand-eye and foot-eye coordination.
 If you can keep a rhythm, you’re even closer.

 Like the piano, a full drum set can feel a little daunting.
 A bass, snare, cymbal set, and a few toms eat up quite a bit of space.
 And while we encourage you to channel your inner Neil Peart (RIP) and go whole hog, you may be serviced better by a smaller kit, an electronic setup, or something fully digital.
 For beat-making, there are some nice and relatively small options.
 For sticks-in-hand percussion, you can have a lot of fun with an Octopad setup like this.